|

 Red Men.

-of the Sons of Liberty, met in Boston to protest the tax on
+men, all members of the Sons of Liberty, met in Boston to protest

-tea imposed by England.
-When their protest went unheeded, they
+the tax on tea imposed by England.
+When their protest went unheeded,

 harbor, and dumped overboard 342 chests of English tea.